R v JK & Others, Croydon Crown Court 2017

 Successful appeal of an extended sentence imposed for an offence of s20 Grievous Bodily Harm; the appeal point was identified while representing the defendant at a parole hearing.
 The defendant was released immediately after serving over 5 years in custody.

-Successful application to the Court of Appeal; the defendant’s sentence for actual bodily harm was reduced from 28 months to 16 months.
+Successful application to the Court of Appeal when Lisa was a pupil barrister; the defendant’s sentence for actual bodily harm was reduced from 28 months to 16 months.